 High taxes make properties unappealing for many reasons.
 Surprise tax increases can take a large bite out of your monthly housing budget, so it's crucial to do your research on county and property taxes for your home.

-For more info on taxes in the Triangle area, we've created a resource page to guide you.
+To provide you with more information on taxes in the Triangle area, we've created a resource page to guide you.

 Need more reasons why you should hire an expert?
 Take a look at the many benefits to working with Team Marti before you get started.